 EF0 is the weakest point on the Enhanced Fujita Scale and EF5 is the strongest.

 An EF5 tornado can tear a house off its foundation.

 Category EF1 Wind speed: between 86 and 110 miles per hour.
 Moderate damage.
-Peels surface off roofs; mobile homes pushed off foundations or overturned; moving autos blown off roads.
+Peels the surfaces off roofs; mobile homes pushed off foundations or overturned; moving cars blown off roads.